Rowland Taylor: Early life and education

 Taylor was born at Rothbury in Northumberland.
 In 1530, he received his LL.B. degree from the University of Cambridge.
 From 1531 to 1538 he was principal of Burden Hostel there.
-In 1534 he received the LL.D. from Cambridge, the same year Martin Luther completed his German Bible.
+In 1534, he received the LL.D. from Cambridge, the same year Martin Luther completed his German Bible.
 One year later, in 1535, William Tyndale was tried and denounced as a heretic for his new English Bible translation.
 Tyndale was burned at the stake in 1536.
-Taylor's wife, Margaret Tyndale, was William Tyndale's niece.